catchpoint/WebPageTest/README.md

 There are a few different agents depending on the browsers and platforms supported.

 ##Wptdriver
 Wptdriver is the main Windows test agent and it supports IE, Chrome, Firefox and Safari.
 It requires Visual Studio 2010 SP1 and is all c++.

+The main project file for it is /webpagetest.sln

 There are a few different components to it:

 * /agent/wptdriver - This is the main exe that is launched.
 It is responsible for:
     + polling the server for work